istio/istio.io/content/blog/2019/mesh-federation/index.md

 I propose to base the implementation of mesh federation on the following principles:

-- use **standard Istio mechanisms** such as gateways, virtual services, destination rules, RBAC
+- use **standard Istio mechanisms** such as gateways, virtual services, destination rules, RBAC.
-- use **standard Istio installations**, no specific support for mesh federation is required
+- use **standard Istio installations**, no specific support for mesh federation is required.
 - **ad-hoc cluster _pairing_** at any time.
 The owners of the clusters can install Istio and operate it independently, and decide to connect the clusters at some later point in time.
-- **private gateways for cross-cluster communication**, with special certificates/private keys.
-Only the gateways trust each other, there is no trust between sidecars from different clusters
+- **private gateways for cross-cluster communication**, with dedicated certificates and private keys.
+Only the gateways trust each other, there is no trust between sidecars from different clusters.

 In the following sections I demonstrate mesh federation using two clusters and the Istio [Bookinfo](/docs/examples/bookinfo/) application as an example.